duskpeyl/MathSolverX-Terminal-Application/README.md

 #### Feature 2: Progress Window - Find previously solved problems

-The progress window is a simple feature that tracks all of the problems that you have previously solved, or have failed to solve correctly.
+The progress window is a simple feature that tracks the problems that you have previously solved.
 You can sort through these problems in the window by the problem's datetime (earliest solved/oldest solved), or by choosing the specific math topic of the problems.

 #### Feature 3: User Stats Window - Find statistics about your math solving ability